|2 servings||calories per servings 780||protein serving 44 g||carbs per serving 58 g||total fat per serving 44 g|

 • Divide meat into 4 equal portions.

 • Form portions into 1/2-inch-thick patties, 4 to 5 inches inches in diameter.
-Make them slightly thinner at the center than the edges.
+Make patties slightly thinner in the center.

 • In a bowl, combine measured tomato liquid, mustard, mint and 1/4 teaspoon PeachDish Salt.